mgarvie/PRED_PREY_ARB_FE2D/README.md

 The user is prompted for all the necessary parameters, time-step, initial data functions, and boundary data functions.
 However, the grid must be supplied by the user (further details given below).

-The reaction-diffusion system models spatially extended predator-prey interactions of Rosenzweig-MacArthur form (see Rosenzweig-MacArthur.jpg), where u(x,t) and v(x,t) are the prey and predator densities at time t and vector position x, and Delta is the usual Laplacian operator, and the parameters alpha, beta, gamma, and delta are strictly positive.
+The reaction-diffusion system models spatially extended predator-prey interactions of Rosenzweig-MacArthur form, where u(x,t) and v(x,t) are the prey and predator densities at time t and vector position x, and Delta is the usual Laplacian operator, and the parameters alpha, beta, gamma, and delta are strictly positive.

 ## Grid generation